GNOME/tinysparql/docs/website/faq.md

 configure this behaviour with the org.freedesktop.Tracker.Miner.Files `ignored-directories-with-content` GSettings key.

+## When I search, I don't see all the results I expect.
+Why?

+If a file doesn't appear in search results, first check that the location is indexed.
+From the commandline, you can run:

+    $ tracker3 info $FILENAME

+This will show all the information stored about the file, if there is any.

+If the file should be indexed but nothing is shown, you can check if there was an error while indexing.
+Use this command:

+    $ tracker3 status $FILENAME

 ## Why does Tracker consume resources on my PC?

 When you add or edit files, Tracker will update its index.
 This should be very